 (This page contains affiliate links.
 Read my full disclosure.)

 The fact that it dries quickly will allow you to prepare desserts, especially cookies in advance.
 It also compliments the taste of most dessert.
-In this tutorial you will see how easy it is to make a delicious batch of Royal Icing.
 Plus, it’s not overwhelmingly sweet.

 So let’s get started!

 (1 batch can yield up to 24 cookies)

 - 1lb of powdered sugar